DAVID'S VINTAGE

 long bolt holds the wheels on.
 Simple!

-also had a dual-face speedometer that would properly measure your speed
+Hornet also had a dual-face speedometer that would properly

 the